Rudertier/medisana_blood_pressure/README.md

 Sometimes the synchronization fails; however, the data is **not lost**.
 It will be transferred the next time and stored in the attributes of the Last-Measurement sensor.
 ### 📡 Bluetooth Limitations

 This integration depends on Home Assistant’s Bluetooth stack to discover the Medisana blood pressure monitor.
-Once the device is discovered, Home Assistant currently ignores subsequent advertisement messages from the sensor, which means that no further callbacks are triggered.
+Once the device is discovered, Home Assistant currently ignores subsequent advertisement messages from the sensor,
+which means that no further callbacks are triggered.
 As a result, it may take an unpredictable amount of time before the integration receives new data, depending on when Home Assistant resets its Bluetooth discovery process.

-If you experience delays or missed readings, this is most likely the cause.
+💡 **Recommended Solution**
+To achieve stable and reliable synchronization, it is strongly recommended to use a **Bluetooth Proxy** on an ESP32 placed close to the blood pressure monitor.

+👉 Learn more about setting up an ESP32 Bluetooth Proxy here: [ESPHome Projects – Bluetooth Proxies](https://esphome.io/projects/)

 ## 📊 Example Automation